MekailTheMachine/imps/README.md

 ## Contributing to Scaffold-ETH 2

-We welcome contributions to Scaffold-ETH 2!
+We welcome contributions to IMPs!
+Create a branch and request to push your updates!

-Please see [CONTRIBUTING.MD](https://github.com/scaffold-eth/scaffold-eth-2/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-ETH 2.